marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   GCC to emit warnings from system headers as if they occurred in user code.
-However, note that using :option:`-Wall` in conjunction with this option does *not* warn about unknown pragmas in system headers---for that, :option:`-Wunknown-pragmas` must also be used.
+However, note that using :option:`-Wall` in conjunction with this option does *not* warn about unknown pragmas in system headers --- for that, :option:`-Wunknown-pragmas` must also be used.

 .. option:: -Wno-system-headers